batxes/batxes.github.io/README_2.md

 - Single plant genotyping of accessions using **<a href="https://www.diversityarrays.com/" target="_blank">DArTSeq</a> based SNPs**.
 - Harnessed whole genome genotyping, simulations, and predictive modeling to provide integrated insights into the dynamics of genetic variation across a species' range, by quantifying genomic diversity within and between isolated subpopulations, and developed optimized statistical frameworks to guide sustainable sampling regimes that limit genetic drift.

+## 💼 Work experience
+**Data Science Consultant @ <a href="https://www.fiverr.com/allanvictor_?public_mode=true" target="_blank">Fiverr</a> (_Decembe 2020 - Present_)**
+- 5⭐ rated freelancer with over 200 hours of data analysis and visualization projects completed in R with over six years of experience specializing in genomic data analysis and bioinformatics.
+- Proficient in handling big data and performing complex modelling using popular R libraries and packages such as tidyr, data.table, dplyr, plyr, tenserflow, ggplot, ggdendro, ggtree, ggheatmap, and circos.
+- Received positive feedback from clients for knowledge, professionalism, and mastery of R programming.
+Demonstrated ability to deliver high-quality work as evidenced by the portfolio available on the <a href="https://www.fiverr.com/allanvictor_?public_mode=true" target="_blank">Profile</a>.

 ## 💻 Programming and data analysis skills
 - Proficient in full stack development of **R packages** using modular coding practices.